Strategic Plan and Mission

 Respond to the Global Vision of the Church for Doctor of Ministry Education

 a.
-Seek input on quality of education issues
+Seek input from pastors and organizational leaders in the global church on quality of education issues

 c.
-Ask for expectations regarding inclusion of non-SDA participants
+Ask for expectations of pastors and organizational leaders regarding inclusion of non-SDA participants

 d.
 Establish a suitable equivalency stance for international applicants that satisfies ATS

 e.
 Establish communication with the field by preparing talking points regarding the DMin program, to be used by the deans, NAD liaison, and other colleagues to glean feedback from pastors and organizational leaders in the world field.
 Data will be analyzed by the program director